GusTheProgrammer/chrona/README.md

 ### Seeding data

 To seed data, make a GET request to `http://localhost:3000/api/seeds?secret=ts&option=reset` in your browser or with a tool like Postman.
-This will create default user roles and permissions and create a default admin user with the email `gus@chrona.me` and password `123456`.
+This will create default user roles and permissions and create a default admin user with the email and password are `gus@chrona.me`.